xarray-contrib/datatree/docs/source/data-structures.rst

     node0.parent = node2

-The second way is to build the tree from a dictionary of filesystem-like paths and corresponding ``xarray.Dataset` objects.
+The second way is to build the tree from a dictionary of filesystem-like paths and corresponding ``xarray.Dataset`` objects.

-This relies on
+This relies on a syntax inspired by unix-like filesystems, where the "path" to a node is specified by the keys of each intermediate node in sequence, separated by forward slashes.
+The root node is referred to by ``"/"``, so the path from our current root node to its grand-child would be ``"/Oak/Bonsai"``.

+If we have a dictionary where each key is a valid path, and each value is either valid data or ``None``, we can construct a complex tree quickly using the alternative constructor ``:py:func::DataTree.from_dict``:

+.. ipython:: python

+   d = {
+       "/": None,
+       "/a": xr.Dataset({"foo": 0}),
+       "/a/b": xr.Dataset({"bar": ("y", [0, 1, 2])}),
+       "a/c/d": None,
+   }
+   dt = DataTree.from_dict(d)
+   dt

+Notice that this method will also create any intermediate empty node necessary to reach the end of the specified path (i.e. the node labelled `"c"` in this case.)

-If you have a file containing data on disk (such as a netCDF file or a Zarr Store), you can also create a datatree by opening the file using ``:py:func::~datatree.open_datatree``.
+Finally if you have a file containing data on disk (such as a netCDF file or a Zarr Store), you can also create a datatree by opening the file using ``:py:func::~datatree.open_datatree``.